Graphic & Web Design Track

 Graphic & Web Design Internship Opportunities

-Internship placement opportunities are available at graphic and web design firms, publishing companies, advertising and creative agencies, non-profits, and local businesses.
+Internship placement sites in past years have included graphic and web design firms, publishing companies, advertising and creative agencies, non-profits, and local businesses.

 - Internship placement for 35 hours a week

 - Internship matches are based on your interests, abilities, and experience